A guide to using SETTE

 Report timing differences between REFERENCE and VALID (if available) :

 The report shows the result of restartability and reproducibility tests on the whole range of test configurations.
-Passing these tests is a necessary and mandatory requirement for any official release of NEMO.
+Passing the default set of tests is a necessary and mandatory requirement for any official release of NEMO.
 Note these tests are not sufficient to guarantee restartability and reproducibility in all user-defined configrations and anyone running configurations, which are not close variants of the reference or test configurations, should conduct their own tests.

+and optionally the SETTE test option TRANSFORM can be included in the argument to enable the testing of PSyclone-based code transformations (this includes a comparison of model results and runtimes between model runs based on untransformed and transformed code).
 This report ends by comparing the latest results against a reference set (as defined in param.cfg).
-In this case the comparison is between revisions that were known to introduce numerical differences and between runs with different levels of compiler optimisation.
+Only ORCA2_ICE_PISCES had been run on the alternative branch and the missing comparisons have been omitted here.
+In this case the comparison is between branches that were known to introduce numerical differences.
 This is confined by the comparsion but the report is most useful when numerical results are not expected to change between revisions and when changes are expected to provide a performance benefit.
 It is not shown here but, on many terminals, test failures or performance drops are presented in red to highlight areas of concern.

 The set of tests executed by default are set in param.cfg in the TEST_CONFIGS environment variable: